Go wild in Asheboro, proud home of the internationally acclaimed North Carolina Zoo!

 Immerse yourself in aviation history at the North Carolina Aviation Museum & Hall of Fame located by the Asheboro Municipal Airport just eight miles southwest of downtown.

 Asheboro Copperheads summer baseball is a popular summertime entertainment choice drawing thousands to Asheboro's tradition-rich McCrary Park for collegiate wooden bat play featuring the Coastal Plain League’s rising stars.
 McCrary Park is also home to the 2015 & 2016 American Legion Southeast Regional Tournament!

-Asheboro is home to two popular entrances to the Uwharrie's found on Tot Hill Farm and Lassiter Mill Roads.
+Asheboro is home to two popular entrances to the Uwharrie National Forest on Tot Hill Farm and Lassiter Mill Roads.
 The nearby Pisgah Covered Bridge, one of two remaining covered bridges in North Carolina, is a great spot for photography, picnics and nature walks.
-Zip through the forest along Richland Creek at the base of Purgatory Mountain on more than one mile of cable at Richland Creek ZipLine Canopy Tour - voted a Top 100 Expo Adventure in 2010.
+Zip through the forest along Richland Creek at the base of Purgatory Mountain on more than one mile of cable at Richland Creek ZipLine, voted a Top 100 Expo Adventure.